Sachin-Daya/ARSurgicalNavigation_DYXSAC001/README.md

 ## Acknowledgments

-* [cite_start]This work was completed in partial fulfillment of the academic requirements for a Bachelor of Science degree in Electrical and Computer Engineering at the University of Cape Town[cite: 12].
+* This work was completed in partial fulfillment of the academic requirements for a Bachelor of Science degree in Electrical and Computer Engineering at the University of Cape Town.
 * Guidance from supervisor Fred Nicolls.
-* The public dataset: "Head model dataset for mixed reality navigation in neurosurgical interventions for intracranial lesions" by Qi et al. (2024) [cite_start][cite: 5].
+* The public dataset: "Head model dataset for mixed reality navigation in neurosurgical interventions for intracranial lesions" by Qi et al. (2024).